bitstorm/modern-webdev-wicket/README.md

 ### Manage CSS and JavaScript libraries with WebJars and Maven

 WebJars is a project aimed to provide client-side libraries distributions as Maven dependency.
 In this way these libraries can be read directly from JAR files as regular dependecies.
-In addition there are already numerous Java libraries meant to integrate WebJars with the most popular web frameworks, Wicket included.
+WebJars comes with numerous Java libraries to easily integrate this framework with the most popular web frameworks, Wicket included.

-For example let's say we are using the WebJars dependency for Bootstrap 5.3.3:
+For example let's say we want to use Bootstrap 5.3.3 in our Wicket application.
+The first step is to include the following dependecies in our pom.xml:

 ```xml
 <dependency>